Apilex100/NeovimConfig/README.md

-This my neovim config for windows
+This my neovim config for linux